midasscheffers/C-Chess/README.md

 # C-Chess
+MidMac - Midas Machine

-## idea
+## Idea
 In this project I hope to learn the basics of C by making a chess engine.

 ## TODO
 - setting pieces on the board